 During the COVID-enforced hiatus, band members continued to write, getting together when restrictions allowed.
 The band’s song writing continued to evolve, sometimes reflecting what was going on in the world outside (witness the hard funk grooves of "No Gigs" and "Half Way There"), and at others expressing aspirations for brighter post-pandemic future ("Touch", "Say Goodbye").
+Occasionally emerging between lockdowns in 2021, the Hornstars were greeted with an enthusiastic reception and sold out shows.

-Emerging from lockdown in 2021, the Hornstars have been greeted with an enthusiastic reception and sold out shows.
-And while we are living in uncertain times, here is one thing to be sure of - The Hornstars are still having fun in 2021, and so should you.
+With their second album Half Way There released in August this year, the Hornstars are looking forward to playing more live shows in 2022 and beyond.
+And while we are still living in uncertain times, here is one thing to be sure of - The Hornstars are still having fun in 2022, and so should you.